 Watch more videos

-The study pathway is made up of a combination of clinical sessions, lectures, seminars and conferences by members of the faculty as well as invited prominent speakers, creating a demanding and stimulating learning experience.
+The study pathway is made up of a combination of observing clinical sessions, histopathology glass slides teaching sessions, lectures, dedicated workshops, seminars and conferences by members of the faculty as well as invited prominent speakers, creating a demanding and stimulating learning experience.

-You will study three 60-credit modules throughout the year including theoretical dermatology and clinical dermatology, plus a research project with a dissertation related to clinical dermatology to complete the 180-credit advanced programme.
+You will study three 60-credit modules throughout the year including theoretical dermatology and clinical dermatology, plus a research project with a dissertation related to clinical dermatology to complete the 180-credit advanced course.

 You will be taught through a combination of lectures, seminars and self study.